Baton Rouge ‘Key to the City’ stripped from R. Kelly after conviction

 Records revealed, Marcelle spent more than $100 for the plaque and made the presentation at R. Kelly’s 2013 Valentine’s Day concert in Baton Rouge.

-WAFB anchor Greg Meriweather asked her about the decision.
+WAFB anchor Greg Meriwether asked her about the decision.

 “That’s the best use of tax payer’s money to go there and recognize R. Kelly at his Valentine’s Day concert?”
 Greg asked.